georust/rinex/tutorials/README.md

 and understand what they mean.
 [This page](./Logs.md) teaches how to unlock the debug traces and their meaning.

+## Frequently Asked Questions (FAQ)

-You can also refer to our [Frequently Asked Questions](./FAQ.md) that tries to answer some basic questioning.
-Obviously all cases might not be answered, feel free to ask any question on the Discord channel.
+You can also refer to our [Frequently Asked Questions](./FAQ.md) that tries to provide basic troubleshooting.
+Obviously all cases questions cannot be answered, feel free to contact us on the Discord channel.